bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   <sl-icon library="remixicon" name="business/stack-fill"></sl-icon>
 </p>

-## Super-dee-dooper features galore.
+## Features Galore
 {:.serif .colorful}

-Bridgetown's philosophy is if we take the time to build what you'll actually need, you won't have to.
-Without having to hunt for any additional add-ons or extra recipes, **Bridgetown** gives you right out of the box from day one:
+Bridgetown's philosophy is to bundle what most people need.
+With less hunting for add-ons or extra recipes, **Bridgetown** is ready from day one.

 {:.info-grid.highlighted-cards}
 - <sl-card markdown="block">